cu/silicon/README.md

 for me so I haven't yet mustered up the fortitude to implement it.
 (It would also likely involve adding a diff library as a dependency.)

-## Redirect to Slugified URL

-We currently "slugify" the page title in at least two places:

-1. When building the URL for an internal page link generated from wiki link syntax `[[like this]]` in `render.py`.
-2. When processing requests with page titles in the URLs for certain routes in `views.py`.

-In the second case, page titles are slugified immediately, meaning every instance of the page title is slugified in the HTML.
-However, the URL will still contain the non-slugified title.
-This is pretty much purely cosmetic, but it would be nice if the application could immediately redirect to a slugified page title instead, if necessary.

-I found lots of ugly ways to do this but nothing I was comfortable shipping.

 ## Draft Feature / Autosave / Leap-frog Detection

 To prevent the loss of unsaved changes while editing, we use the browser's